Paintings by Ellen Hosafros

 Pareidolia: What the Mind Sees

 Honorable Mention winner, Webber Gallery, Ocala, Florida.
 Bunnies and sailing ships in clouds, the face of Jesus on a grilled cheese sandwich, a menacing witch hiding in the knot of a tree trunk.
-“Pareidolia” is the definition for these phenomena and the title of my painting.
-Pareidolia is defined as a situation in which someone sees a pattern or image of something that does not exist.
-I see Pareidolia everywhere.
-I’ve buried at least 10 images in this painting, some are obvious while others are not.
-Can you find them all?...
+Pareidolia is the definition for these phenomena.
+It is defined as a situation in which someone sees a pattern or image of something that does not exist. ...

 Skel Gazelle Carousel